THINGS TO DO BEFORE PURCHASING A HOME

 In the event you are purchasing a new home, have it inspected!
 One of our affiliated groups focuses on construction defect litigation.
 Most Americans would be amazed at how poorly many new homes are built.
 Even if a home builder offers a “warranty” program, sometimes getting the homebuilder to come back and fix obvious defects is harder than you think.

 Always hire a reputable, licensed and bonded home inspection service to perform a thorough home inspection on your proposed home purchase.
+We are urging a prospective home buyer to do the same on hiring a local plumber and roofing company for the plumbing system and roof inspections.

 A great home remodeling web site or home improvement web site.
 Lots of good practical advice for everyone. www.dannylipford.com